jeju5/management/cs/aws/aws_developer.md

   * token-based Lambda authorizer (TOKEN authorizer): receives the caller's identity in a bearer token(JWT, OAUTH)
   * request parameter-based Lambda authorizer (REQUEST authorizer): receives the caller's identity in a combination of parameters( headers, query string parameters, stageVariables, and $context variables)

+* Lambda & Concurrency
+  * account concurrenct execution limit: concurrecy capacity with in an account
+  * reserve concurrency: concurrency capacity can be reserved for a lambda function
+  * unreserved concurrency: whatever is left over from reserved concurrency is unreserved concurrency. (minimum 100 required)
+  * note that reserve concurrency can't exceed to the point that any unreserved concurrency shouldn't go below 100

 * AWS Api Gateway has Mapping Template
   * API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response.